phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 379276
+#Total Number of Tweets: 1333615
-#Number of Clinton Tweets: 354203
+#Number of Trump Tweets: 379717
-#Number of Cruz Tweets: 274396
+#Number of Clinton Tweets: 354499
-#Number of Sanders Tweets: 237536
+#Number of Cruz Tweets: 274731
-#Number of Rubio Tweets: 66851
+#Number of Sanders Tweets: 237737
-#Number of Carson Tweets: 19971
+#Number of Rubio Tweets: 66944
-#Total Number of Tweets:
+#Number of Carson Tweets: 19991
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---